jiaoshuntian/ivory-operator/testing/kuttl/e2e/password-change/README.md

 #### Create cluster and test connection

 - 00: Creates the cluster and verifies that it exists and is ready for connection
-- 01: Connects to the cluster with the PGO-generated password (both with env vars and with the URI)
+- 01: Connects to the cluster with the IVYO-generated password (both with env vars and with the URI)

 #### Default user connection tests